Rustls: Team and funding

 Joe Birr-Pixton started Rustls in 2016 and remains the lead developer as of 2024.
-The Internet Security Research Group (ISRG), a nonprofit organization based in the United States, has sponsored the project since 2021 as part of its Prossimo initiative.
-ISRG aims to make Rustls a viable alternative to OpenSSL, which is widely used by internet servers but difficult to use correctly and has had security bugs, such as Heartbleed, caused by memory-unsafe code.
+The Internet Security Research Group (ISRG), a nonprofit organization based in the United States, supported the project from 2021 to 2025 as part of its Prossimo initiative.
+As of 2025, Rustls is fiscally sponsored by the Rust Innovation Lab at the Rust Foundation.
+The shared goal is to make Rustls a viable alternative to OpenSSL, which is widely used by internet servers but difficult to use correctly and has had security bugs, such as Heartbleed, caused by memory-unsafe code.

-ISRG has paid several programmers to work on Rustls, including Birr-Pixton, Daniel McCarney, and Dirkjan Ochtman, using money contributed by Google and other companies and organizations.
+ISRG paid several programmers to work on Rustls, including Birr-Pixton, Daniel McCarney, and Dirkjan Ochtman, using money contributed by Google and other companies and organizations.
 In 2023, the Open Source Security Foundation's Alpha-Omega initiative gave ISRG $530,000 for development of the option to use different cryptographic backends and for the separate project Rust for Linux.
 That money came from Google, Amazon Web Services, and Microsoft.
 Amazon Web Services also gave ISRG $1 million in 2023 for memory-safety projects including Rustls.
 The Sovereign Tech Fund, supported by the German government, gave $1.5 million to ISRG in 2023 for work on Rustls and other projects that provide memory-safe versions of open source tools critical to internet security.
 Craig Newmark Philanthropies granted $100,000 to ISRG for memory safety projects in 2024.
 Additional funding has come from Fly.io, a cloud platform that uses Rustls.

 The United States Office of the National Cyber Director has encouraged work on memory-safe security software and complimented the Rustls team.
 Google awarded Open Source Peer Bonuses to Birr-Pixton and Ochtman for their work on Rustls.